Founder & Chief Visionary Officer of You Can Thrive!

 About our Founder

-As a leader in the field of integrative healthcare and disease prevention, Luana DeAngelis began You Can Thrive! as a community initiative in 2005 to transform the way cancer survivorship is approached; utilizing a cutting-edge multi-disciplinary program designed to create the best outcomes as a new care paradigm.
-Luana has been an integrative patient navigator since then, well before the phrase was coined; in this capacity, she trains others to give back to the community to ‘ease the journey’ for people with cancer and help patients advocate for themselves.
+As a leader in the field of integrative healthcare systems and disease prevention, Luana DeAngelis began You Can Thrive! as a community initiative in 2005 to transform the way health care is approached; utilizing a cutting-edge multi-disciplinary system designed to create the best outcomes as a complete care paradigm shift.

 Luana's Story: Kissing the Dragon

-At 35 newly married, uninsured, in debt, I was about to be diagnosed with breast cancer.
+I was 35 newly married, and I was about to be diagnosed with breast cancer.
 While visiting my mother out of state, I had a profound dream….

-I was standing waist deep in murky water, a swamp, and on my left was a what can only be described as THE divine feminine.
+I was standing waist deep in murky water, a swamp.
+On my left was what can only be described as THE divine feminine, a dreamlike deity.
 She was shrouded in bright white light and serenity.
 On the shore was a dark woman veiled in mist; and in the water between the three of us was an alligator.
 I said to the dark woman on the shore, “Be careful, the alligator will bite you.”
 She began running around in fast motion, frightened and being chased by the beast.
 She yelled, “Look, you don’t have to let it get you.
 You can run from it.”

 Thinking back on that dream, I understand what the lesson was.
-The great leaders of throughout time modeled just as SHE did, those like Jesus, Mother Teresa, Buddha, Martin Luther King, Ghandi, Dali Llama and countless others.
+Great spiritual leaders throughout time modeled just as SHE did.
 “Everyone loves a man who smiles on a sunny day, but the true worth of a man (or woman!) is one who can smile when nothing is going his way”.
 Facing the moment with calm and benevolence, even when facing ones own mortality and inevitable or existing pain is the true test of a human, man or woman.
 Breast cancer is a uniquely feminine experience of despair, and at this time in our evolution and consciousness it is imperative to heal the feminine.
 That is why the feminine divine appeared to guide me.

 Although there are certainly times when the world feels sideways and blurry, cancer taught me acceptance and gratitude.
 To struggle against unfolding events is truly a worthless cause, being balanced in the face of adversity is its own reward.
 It’s a lesson that has truly freed me.

-After getting through the worst of it, and dealing with the ongoing effects, some personal truths have emerged.
-This diagnosis guided me, ok it kicked me, to my true calling, and after much personal work including service and 10 day retreats at http://dhamma.org I founded You Can Thrive!
-I'm so blessed to be in service and since 2005 our community provides everything that breast cancer survivors outside of medical treatment to heal and thrive.
+After getting through it, and feeling deeply the ongoing effects, some personal truths have emerged.
+This diagnosis guided me, ok it kicked me, to my true calling.
+I went into service.
+I did much personal work including service and 10 day retreats at Vipassana Meditation Centers You Can Thrive! was born.
+I'm so blessed to be in service and since 2005 our community offers a truly inclusive care paradigm shift.
+Free services for breast cancer and those marginalized, funded by a reciprocal giving that let's your gifts and fees generate thriving for others...

-Ours is the model that all people can utilize to prevent onset of disease.
-We represent the feminine aspect of healing, a more compassionate, inclusive and patient way of healing.
+With proof of concept ours is the model that all people can utilize to prevent onset of disease.
+We hold our truth to be self evident in our results.
+We stand for a more compassionate, inclusive and patient model for health.
 A way of healing that prevents disease as well by addressing the cause.
 While our current more male aspect of healing addresses the symptom with a much more harsh and immediate methodology.
 Together they fit perfectly as equals; male and female completely healed.
 All aspects of our society can be healed by raising up the feminine to the level of the masculine in all things.
 We started in medicine.
 Healing the one; healing the ALL.
+You are that ONE inside the ALL.